iAMSagar44/data-indexer-cli/README.md

 Example -
 ```
-shell:>qdrant load -h
+shell:>azais load -h
 NAME
-       qdrant load - Index documents to the Vector Store
+       azais load - Index documents to the Vector Store

 SYNOPSIS
-       qdrant load [--path the path of the directory or file] --help
+       azais load [--path the path of the directory or file] [--index the index name to load the documents] --help

 OPTIONS
        --path or -p the path of the directory or file
        [Mandatory]

+       --index or -i the index name to load the documents
+       [Mandatory]

        --help or -h
-       help for qdrant load
+       help for azais load
        [Optional]
 ```